TDTran333/Obsidian/INBOX/TO SORT/String Manipulation with stringr in R.md

 ##### str_replace() and str_replace_all()
 Replace matched patterns in a string.

+`str_replace()` takes three arguments, `string` a vector of strings to do the replacements in, `pattern` that identifies the parts of strings to replace and `replacement` the thing to use as a replacement.

+`replacement` can be a vector, the same length as `string`, each element specifies the replacement to be used in each string.

 ## Pattern matching with regular expressions
 ### Regular expressions
 *  A language for describing patterns